HammadManzoor/windows-otp-logon/README.md

     Enter a name for the task (e.g., Run PowerShell Script).
     Check Run with highest privileges.
+    Check Run only when user is logged on.
     Select the appropriate operating system in the Configure for dropdown.

 Triggers Tab:

     Click New.
-    Set the trigger to At startup and click OK.
+    Set the trigger to At log on and click OK.

 Actions Tab: